Table of Contents

 Lion’s Mane Repairs Nerves

-In this study done with rats, Lion’s Mane extract was able to promote neuron regrowth after injury.
+In this rat study, Lion’s Mane extract promoted neuronal regrowth after injury.
 Rats with gluteal nerve damage were able to walk again after consuming water containing Lion’s Mane extract.

 The researchers concluded that Lion’s Mane regenerates damaged nerve cells.
-In this case, the reversal was so profound, the rats went from being totally disabled to walking again.[ix]
+In this case, the reversal was so profound that the rats went from being totally disabled to walking again.[ix]

 Lion’s Mane Dosage

 Wondering how much Lion’s Mane to take?
-Dosing of Lion’s Mane Mushroom depends on the strength of the extract.
+Dosing Lion’s Mane Mushroom depends on the extract’s strength.

-Other retail extract dosage of Lion’s Mane ranges from 300 mg to 3000 mg dosed 1 – 3 times per day.
+Other retail extracts of Lion’s Mane range from 300 mg to 3000 mg, dosed 1–3 times per day.
 Check the label and see what the manufacturer recommends.
 And when first using the supplement, start with the lowest dose and see how your body reacts.

 Lion’s Mane Side Effects

 Lion’s Mane Mushroom is non-toxic and considered very safe.
-So there are very few side effects reported.
+So, very few side effects have been reported.

 Some neurohackers report itchy skin from higher doses.
 Likely attributable to a boost in Nerve Growth Factor.

-Lion’s Mane has been tested in animals showing no side effects or toxicity even up to 5 grams per kilogram.
+Lion’s Mane has been tested in animals, with no side effects or toxicity even at doses up to 5 grams per kilogram.

 Best type of Lion’s Mane to buy

-Lion’s Mane Mushroom (Hericium erinaceus) as a nootropic supplement is usually offered as an extract.
+Lion’s Mane Mushroom (Hericium erinaceus), when used as a nootropic supplement, is usually offered as an extract.
 In powdered form, or in a capsule.

-I recommend Mind Lab Pro® because it addresses all aspects of anxiety resistance, memory and cognitive enhancement, stabilizes mood, brain repair, and maintenance.
+I recommend Mind Lab Pro® because it addresses all aspects of anxiety resistance, memory, and cognitive enhancement, stabilizes mood, and promotes brain repair and maintenance.

-This premium nootropic stack is designed to affect neurotransmitters, cognitive energy, brain waves, neuroprotection, and regeneration.
+This premium nootropic stack is designed to influence neurotransmitter levels, cognitive energy, brain waves, neuroprotection, and regeneration.
 See my Mind Lab Pro review for a detailed report.

-When choosing a Lion’s Mane supplement, there’s debate over the best form of extraction to achieve the mushroom’s full medicinal benefit.
+When choosing a Lion’s Mane supplement, there’s debate over the best extraction method to achieve the mushroom’s full medicinal benefits.
 Some say your best option is a hot water extraction.
 Another says alcohol extraction.
 Another claims both are necessary.

-Much more important is choosing a supplement that includes the mycelium of Lion’s Mane Mushroom.
-In this mushroom, the fruiting body does not contain erinacines which is the compound that boosts Nerve Growth Factor (NGF).
+Much more important is choosing a supplement that includes Lion’s Mane Mushroom mycelium.
+In this mushroom, the fruiting body does not contain erinacines, which are compounds that boost Nerve Growth Factor (NGF).

-The nootropic benefits of hericenones only found in the fruiting body or top of the mushroom help support your immune system and get rid of Amyloid β(25-35) peptide implicated in diseases like Alzheimer’s.
+The nootropic benefits of hericenones, found only in the mushroom’s fruiting body or top, help support your immune system and eliminate the Amyloid β(25-35) peptide implicated in diseases like Alzheimer’s.

 The challenge is getting a Lion’s Mane Mushroom extract that contains the full spectrum found in both the mycelium and fruiting body.
-But the mushroom must be grown in liquid and not a solid substrate like grain.
-Otherwise you’ll get ground up grain without the important erinacines needed for increased NGF.
+But the mushroom must be grown in liquid and not on a solid substrate like grain.
+Otherwise, you’ll get ground-up grain without the important erinacines needed for increased NGF.

 Look at the manufacturer’s literature and marketing material and find out how their Lion’s Mane is grown.
-And read the reviews on shopping sites as well as forums.
+And read reviews on shopping sites and forums.

 Types of Lion’s Mane available:

-You will get 500 mg Lion’s Mane full spectrum extract in Mind Lab Pro®.
+You will get 500 mg Lion’s Mane full-spectrum extract in Click for Mind Lab Pro®

 And if you decide to pick your own, before consuming any wild mushroom, make sure that it is accurately identified.
 Mushroom poisoning is a real problem if you pick the wrong one.